-The debt-to-equity ratio (debt/equity ratio, D/E) is a financial ratio indicating the relative proportion of entity's equity and debt used to finance an entity's assets.
+The debt-to-equity ratio (D/E) is a financial ratio that indicates the relative amount of a company's equity and debt used to finance its assets.
 This ratio is also known as financial leverage.

-Debt-to-equity ratio is the key financial ratio and is used as a standard for judging a company's financial standing.
+The debt-to-equity ratio is the most important financial ratio and is used as a standard for judging a company's financial strength.
 It is also a measure of a company's ability to repay its obligations.
-When examining the health of a company, it is critical to pay attention to the debt/equity ratio.
-If the ratio is increasing, the company is being financed by creditors rather than from its own financial sources which may be a dangerous trend.
+When examining the health of a company, it is critical to pay attention to the debt-to-equity ratio.
+If the ratio is rising, the company is being financed by creditors rather than from its own financial sources, which can be a dangerous trend.
 Lenders and investors usually prefer low debt-to-equity ratios because their interests are better protected in the event of a business decline.
-Thus, companies with high debt-to-equity ratios may not be able to attract additional lending capital.
+Therefore, companies with high debt-to-equity ratios may not be able to attract additional debt capital.

 A debt-to-equity ratio is calculated by taking the total liabilities and dividing it by the shareholders' equity:

 Both variables are shown on the balance sheet (statement of financial position).
 In the debt-to-equity ratio calculation, total liabilities refer to all of the company's outstanding debts and financial obligations.
 This includes both short-term and long-term liabilities, such as:

 - Long-term debt, such as bonds and loans with a maturity of more than one year

 - Short-term debt, such as bank loans and commercial paper with a maturity of less than one year

 - Current liabilities, such as accounts payable, taxes owed, and other unpaid bills

 - Contingent liabilities, such as potential lawsuits or other uncertain obligations